rcantini/rcantini.github.io/content/post/bert_text_classification/index.md

         verbose=2
     )
 ```
-I used a number of epochs equals to 4 following the best practice and a very low learning rate (\\(3e^{-5}\\)).
-This last aspect is crucial as we only want to readapt pre-trained features to work with our downstream task, thus high gradients are not desirable at this stage.
+I trained the model for \\(4\\) epochs using a very low learning rate (\\(3e^{-5}\\)).
+This last aspect is crucial as we only want to readapt the pre-trained features to work with our downstream task, thus large weight updates are not desirable at this stage.
 Furthermore, we are training a very large model with a relatively small amount of data and a low learning rate is a good choice for minimizing the risk of overfitting.
-I used a binary cross-entropy loss as the prediction of each of the `n_out` output classes is modeled like a single Bernoulli trial, estimating the probability through a sigmoid activation.
-Moreover I chose the Rectified version of ADAM as the optimizer for the training process.
+I used a *binary cross-entropy* loss as the prediction of each of the `n_out` output classes is modeled like a single Bernoulli trial, estimating the probability through a sigmoid activation.
+Moreover I chose the *Rectified version of ADAM (RAdam)* as the optimizer for the training process.
-*RAdam* is a variant of the Adam optimizer which rectifies the variance/generalization issues apparent in other adaptive learning rate optimizers.
-The main idea behind this variation is to apply a warm up with a low initial learning rate, turning also off the momentum term for the first few sets of input training batches.
+**RAdam** is a variant of the Adam optimizer which rectifies the variance and generalization issues apparent in other adaptive learning rate optimizers.
+The main idea behind this variation is to apply a warm-up with a low initial learning rate, turning also off the momentum term for the first few sets of input training batches.
-Lastly, I used the area under the Receiver operating characteristic curve, ROC_AUC, and Accuracy as the main metrics for validation and testing.
+Lastly, I used the *area under the Receiver operating characteristic curve (ROC AUC)*, and *binary accuracy* as the main metrics for validation and testing.

-## Training
+## Training epochs
 In the following, the results of the 4 training epochs of both models are shown:
 - Sentiment analysis, IMDB movie reviews: